Sleep Apnea Treatment – Jacksonville, FL

 The gold standard for obstructive sleep apnea management is the CPAP.
 CPAP stands for continuous positive airway pressure.
 Essentially the CPAP gently forces air through the airway to help overcome the obstruction.
 At this time, all studies show that the CPAP is the most effective method of treatment.
 So why isn't it the only treatment?
 One of the main problems with the CPAP is lack of compliance in use.
 Many people find that they simply cannot tolerate the mask and attachments and they do not wear it as a result.
 This is obviously dangerous.

 As a result of this major challenge, the dentist has become one of the more valuable team members in the treatment of obstructive sleep apnea and snoring.
-As stated above, an accurate diangosis is necessary.
-Dr. Johnson works with local sleep physicians to obtain a diagnosis.
+As stated above, an accurate diagnosis is necessary.
+Dr. Bradberry works with local sleep physicians to obtain a diagnosis.
 From there, a discussion can ensue regarding treatment.
 If all parties agree that the dental appliance is a good treatment option, we can fabricate the appliance.

 To simplify things, the dental appliance protrudes the jaw forward.
 Soft tissues in the mouth and throat that were once blocking the airway are now gently stretched.
 This allows the safe passage of air through the airway.
-The body now can recieve a healthy inflow of oxygen.
+The body now can receive a healthy inflow of oxygen.

 If you would like any more information or would like to recieve a consultation, feel free to contact us at any time by clicking here or calling at (904)751-4958.